Developing Relationship Skills Needed to Succeed

 Are your kids developing the relationship skills they need to succeed?
 Building and maintaining relationships is essential for your kids’ success and happiness.
-Kids who lack enough positive relationships in their lives are in relationship poverty – a place no child wants to be.

-Helping Your Child Develop a Strong Foundation
+Building a Strong Relationship Foundation

 Join your children in things they like doing.
-It might be building with Legos, playing with dolls, playing catch, swinging, biking or jumping on a trampoline.
+It might be building with Legos, playing with dolls, playing catch, swinging, biking, or jumping on a trampoline.
 When you participate in activities your children enjoy, you send a strong message about how much you love them and want to be with them.
 Be sure to choose activities that don’t involve screens.
-While video games and TV shows are something you both may enjoy, they do not involve enough face-to-face time.
+While video games and shows are something you both may enjoy, they do not involve enough face-to-face time.

 What are some signs that your child needs more time interacting with others?